 I used to be a huge planner.
 I often had words, Scripture verses and goals set out for my year, or a specific season of life.
 And I owned those plans like a boss.
 But several years ago, there came a point where I stopped making plans and went into survival mode.
 The dreaded C word had become part of my life.

-I’m now five years cancer free, praise the Lord!
+I’ve now lived more than five years cancer free, praise the Lord!
 I still have the visible scars to prove it.
-Plus my vocal chords have recovered and I can sing again.
-That’s something I never thought I’d be able to do again.
+Plus my vocal chords have recovered and I can talk again.
+I’m even able to sort of sing again.
+Singing is something I never thought I’d be able to do again on this earth.

 Has your life ever been turned upside down?